Introduction

 activityInfoToken("2d6016c9cb3be78954eb396f806a20e9")

-After the authentication process has been successfully completed, a prompt will ask if the token file named .activityinfo.credentials should be written to your home directory.
+After the authentication process has been successfully completed, a prompt will ask if the token file named .activityinfo.server.credentials should be written to your home directory.
 Only write the file to your home directory if this is secure.
 Don't share or publish this token file and preserve securely as it contains your personal access token.

 Databases